brauliobezerra/window_slide/README.md

 # window_slide.rb

-Script which shows/hides a window the same way done in Guake Terminal.
+Script which shows/hides a specific window (like it is done in Guake Terminal).

 To be used inside a global shortcut like F12 or Win+J.